Aishwaryachen11/Credit_Card_Default_Analysis/README.md

-Credit Card Default Prediction and Data Analysis: A Comprehensive Study
+**Credit Card Default Prediction and Data Analysis: A Comprehensive Study**

-Abstract:
+**Abstract**:
 This paper presents a comprehensive study on the predictive modelling of credit risk using various machine learning techniques.
 The study includes data preprocessing, model training, evaluation using multiple metrics, and comparison of model performance.
 The primary goal is to predict the likelihood of default for potential borrowers, with a detailed analysis of model performance metrics such as accuracy, precision, recall, F1-score, and ROC AUC.
-Introduction:
+**Introduction**:
 Credit risk is a critical aspect of financial risk management.
 It refers to the risk of a borrower defaulting on a loan.
 Accurate prediction of credit risk is essential for financial institutions to make informed lending decisions.
 This paper explores the use of various machine learning models to predict credit risk and compares their performance.
-Data Preprocessing:

-Data Loading:
+**Data Preprocessing:**

-The datasets for training and testing were loaded and combined to ensure consistent encoding of categorical variables.
+**Data Loading:** The datasets for training and testing were loaded and combined to ensure consistent encoding of categorical variables.

-Handling Missing Values
-The datasets were checked for missing values, and missing values in the target variable were filled with the mode.
+**Handling Missing Values:** The datasets were checked for missing values, and missing values in the target variable were filled with the mode.

-Stratified Sampling
-Stratified sampling was performed to ensure that both classes are represented in the training and test sets.
+**Stratified Sampling**: Stratified sampling was performed to ensure that both classes are represented in the training and test sets.

-Feature Scaling
-Feature scaling was applied to the datasets to ensure that all features contribute equally to the model training.
+**Feature Scaling**:Feature scaling was applied to the datasets to ensure that all features contribute equally to the model training.

-Model Performance Comparison
+**Model Performance Comparison:**
-ROC Curve
+**ROC Curve**:

 The ROC curves for the various models are plotted to visualize the trade-off between true positive rate and false positive rate.
  ![image](https://github.com/user-attachments/assets/5db1fa76-2441-4dae-b967-583d050ec38f)